Veliky Novgorod: Early developments

-The oldest archaeological excavations in the middle to late 20th century, however, have found cultural layers dating back to the late 10th century, the time of the Christianization of Rus' and a century after it was allegedly founded.
+The archaeological excavations in the middle to late 20th century found cultural layers dating back to the late 10th century, the time of the Christianization of Rus' and a century after it was allegedly founded.
 Archaeological dating is fairly easy and accurate to within 15–25 years, as the streets were paved with wood, and most of the houses made of wood, allowing tree ring dating.